BenjaminRCooper/stratobooster/site/content/_index.md

     - ourStoryText: >-
         TU2Space is a student led project within the School of Science Engineering and Design at Teesside.
-The project was initiated by Teesside University's School of Science Engineering and Design, with the basic concept of developing a small space launch system for a femto-satellite
+The project was initiated by University'with the basic concept of developing a small space launch system for a femto-satellite
     - ourStoryText: >-
         Andrew and Ben are student project managers of the TU2Space project and have recently co-founded a start-up business, StratoBooster.
 Their